dlucas9/ota-dfu-python/README.md

 ============================

 A python script for bluez gatttool using pexpect to achive Device Firmware Updates (DFU) to the nRF52.
-The host system is assumed to be some flavor of Linux, and was developed with the Raspberry-Pi as the primary hosting system.
+The host system is assumed to be some flavor of Linux.

 **NOTE:**
 This is probably not a beginner's project.
 Peripheral firmware updating is a complex process, requiring several critical development support steps, not covered here, before the *dfu.py* utility can be used.

-It is assumed that your peripheral firmware has been build to Nordic's SDK8.x + SoftDevice 8.x
+It is assumed that your peripheral firmware has been build to Nordic's SDK11.x + SoftDevice 11.x
 The target peripheral firmware should also include some variation of Nordic's DFU support.

 How you get the target periheral to enter DFU-mode (e.g. advertizing *DfuTarg*) is not handled here.
 It is assumed you can trigger your peripheral to enter the bootloader; either by a hardware switch or application-trigger.

-The *dfu.py* utility comes into play only after the peripheral is executing the bootloader.
+The *dfu.py* utility comes into play only if the peripheral has the DFU Service working.

 System:
 * Ubuntu 14.04